voidascxnt/ComfyUI-N-VRAM-Guardian/README.md

 <br>
 The crappy `nodes.interrupt_processing()` method to cancel a generation process once the VRAM is overflowing sucked ass with a **2.5 / 10 score**, so I fixed it.

-**ComfyUI N VRAM Guardian** is a comprehensive monitoring and emergency termination system for ComfyUI that provides **real-time VRAM monitoring** and **multiple failsafe mechanisms** to prevent system crashes from VRAM overflow.
+**ComfyUI VRAM Guardian** is a comprehensive monitoring and emergency termination system for ComfyUI that provides **real-time VRAM monitoring** and **multiple failsafe mechanisms** to prevent system crashes from VRAM overflow.
 Unlike ComfyUI's built-in interrupt system that becomes unresponsive when you need it most, VRAM Guardian operates independently and guarantees termination capability even during complete system unresponsiveness.
 <br><br>
 ## **<div align="center">🦖 | Currently only working, and mostly focused - on NVIDIA cards | 🦖</div>**